martin-ueding/vigilant-crypto-snatch/docs/developing.md

 # Developing

+If you want to contribute, that's awesome!
+It is best if you get in touch first, then we can discuss the best way to add your idea.

+## Development setup

 This project is written in Python.
 It uses [Poetry](https://python-poetry.org/) to manage the project and its dependencies.

 Once you have obtained the source code via `git clone`, you can install the project into a virtual environment using `poetry install`.
 This will install all the dependencies and the package.